KingDuckZ/dindexer/README.md

 You can run dindexer --help to see a list of available switches.

 #   Build instructions   #
+##  Dependencies  ##
+The following libraries must be available on your system:

+- PostgreSQL (libpq)
+- Boost 1.53 or later
+- yaml-cpp 0.5.1 or later

 ##  Linux  ##

     mkdir dindexer_build